msank00/msank00.github.io/_posts/2019-07-06-blog_102_ML_Concepts_Part_3.md

 6.  **What is inductive machine learning?**
 7. What are the different Algorithm techniques in Machine Learning?
 8. List out some important methods of reducing dimensionality.
-9.  **Explain prior probability, likelihood and marginal likelihood in context of na�ve Bayes algorithm?**
+9.  **Explain prior probability, likelihood and marginal likelihood in context of naive Bayes algorithm?**
 10. What are the three stages to build the hypotheses or model in machine learning?
 14. What is the standard approach to supervised learning?
 15. What is Training set and Test set?